minio/kes-docs/content/cli/kes-key/dek.md

 To encrypt or decrypt the keys, use `kes key encrypt` or `kes key decrypt`.

 {{< admonition type="caution">}}
-Avoid storing the plaintext on disk, as it allows decryption of data without requiring access to the Secret key used to generate the DEK.
+Avoid storing the plaintext value of a DEK on disk, as it allows decryption of data without requiring access to the secret key used to generate the DEK.
 {{< /admonition>}}

 ## Syntax